AlainParadis/HEAL610/lit-review.md

 Employers play a crucial role in WIL initiatives.
 By participating, they also benefit from several advantages.
 WIL serves as a pipeline for recruiting skilled graduates who are familiar with industry practices and expectations.
 It is a useful talent scouting opportunity for employers, forging new connections with up-and-coming graduates {% cite usher_why_2020 %}.
 Employers report reduced recruitment costs and risks when hiring graduates who have participated in WIL.
 Students bring fresh perspectives, innovative ideas and cutting-edge knowledge to the workplace, contributing to organizational growth and problem-solving.
 Collaborating with educational institutions fosters long-term relationships that support workforce development {% cite bilgin_impact_2024 %}, {% cite chatoor_working_2023 %},
 {% cite doolan_benefits_2019 %}, {% cite freudenberg_its_2008 %}, {% cite mcrae_work-integrated_2018 %}, {% cite provosts_task_force_on_experiential_education_experiential_2017 %}, {% cite stirling_practical_2024 %}

 The region's employers have challenges all their own, financial, workload and staffing constraints being chief among them.
-Furthermore, they may be faced with more bureaucratic institutional processes than they are used to when dealing with the college.
-Employers also need to manage student and college expectations as to placement duration, and the type of projects they undertake while at work.
+Furthermore, they may be faced with more bureaucratic, inflexible and time-consuming institutional processes than they are used to when dealing with the college.
+The Graphic Design program is primarily concerned with the curriculum rather than relevance to practice.
+The college also has its own culture and language which may not be particularly intelligible to an outsider {% cite lester_work-integrated_2016 %} Employers also need to manage student and college expectations as to placement duration, and the type of projects they undertake while at work.
 Student quality is also an unpredictable factor for employers {% cite clayton_australias_2019 %}, {% cite jackson_employer_2017 %}, {% cite sattler_work-integrated_2011 %}.

+A common complaint reported from employers' perspectives is that they perceive institutions as bureaucratic and slow, inflexible, not understanding the needs and timetables of business, concerned with academic curricula and theory-driven teaching rather than relevance to practice, and steeped in their own language, which may differ between institutions and not be particularly precise or intelligible

 #### Importance to the College